DePaper/IveskArchiver/README.md

 # IveskArchiver
-This script will download .pdf files of all digitized invoices of your companies that are marked as favorite.
-It will store them in the folder you provide as `outputpath`.
+This script downloads Įvesk archive PDF files for your favorite companies and saves them in the folder specified as `outputpath`.
-The following is the tree of folders the files will be placed in: `<outputpath>/Ivesk.lt/<myname>/YYYY-MM/<operation>/<filename>.pdf`.
+The following is the tree of folders the files will be placed in: `<outputpath>/Ivesk.lt/<company>/YYYY-MM/<operation>/<filename>.pdf`.
-* `myname` - company name that accountant is working with (a favorite company).
+* `company` - company name that accountant is working with (a favorite company).
 * `YYYY-MM` - year and month taken from document's date.
 * `operation` - `Pirkimai` or `Pardavimai`.
 * `filename` - combination of document date, document number, client name and document id.